How We Automated 80% of Our Client's Outbound Process (Case Study)

 - Standard contacts (60-80): 2.4% positive reply rate

-- Lower-priority contacts (below 60): 0.9% positive reply rate -- still worth sending, but with a lighter sequence
+- Lower-priority (below 60): 0.9% positive reply rate.
+Still worth sending to, just on a lighter sequence.

-Before: One sequence, unchanged for 6 months.
+Before.
+One sequence, unchanged for 6 months.
 No testing.
-Emails sent manually in batches by SDRs.
-After: Instantly.ai configured with:- 4 active sequences running simultaneously, each targeting a different ICP segment
+Emails sent manually in batches.
+After.
+Instantly.ai configured with:- 4 active sequences running at once, each targeting a different ICP segment

 - 2 variants per sequence: different subject line, different opening paragraph

-- Automated A/B testing: after 100 emails sent per variant, Instantly automatically identifies the higher-performing variant and routes remaining contacts to it
+- Automated A/B testing: after 100 sends per variant, Instantly picks the winner and routes the rest of the contacts to it

-- Daily sending limits: 35 emails per inbox, across 6 sending domains (210 emails per day maximum)
+- Daily sending limits: 35 emails per inbox across 6 sending domains (210/day max)

-- Volume ramp: We started at 50/day in week one, hit full speed by week six
+- Volume ramp: started at 50/day in week one, hit full speed by week six

 - Send window: 7am-11am in recipient's timezone

-- Email 1: Hook on company-specific angle or industry trigger, 85 words, one soft question
+- Email 1: hook on a company-specific angle or industry trigger, 85 words, one soft question

-- Email 2: Social proof with a relevant client result, 70 words, direct ask for 15-minute call
+- Email 2: social proof with a relevant client result, 70 words, direct ask for a 15-minute call

-- Email 3: Challenge framing (here is the problem companies like yours face), 90 words, offer to share a framework
+- Email 3: challenge framing (here's the problem companies like yours face), 90 words, offer to share a framework

-- Email 5: Final break-up email, 40 words, leaves the door open
+- Email 5: break-up email, 40 words, leaves the door open

-This was the biggest single improvement.
-The client was losing 32% of their positive replies due to slow response, inbox chaos, and inconsistent handling.
+This was the single biggest improvement.
+The client was losing 32% of positive replies to slow response, inbox chaos, and inconsistent handling.

-Before: Two SDRs shared an inbox, manually read every reply, decided on a response, typed it out, and hoped the prospect was still interested by the time they got back.
-After: A reply classification agent reads every incoming reply within 15 minutes of receipt and:- Positive: Creates a Slack notification with the reply text and prospect company brief, auto-sends a response with a Calendly link, marks the deal in HubSpot as "Meeting Requested"
+Before.
+Two SDRs shared an inbox, read every reply, decided on a response, typed it out, and hoped the prospect was still interested by the time they got back.
+After.
+A reply classification agent reads every incoming reply within 15 minutes and:- Positive: posts a Slack notification with the reply and a brief on the prospect's company, auto-sends a response with a Calendly link, marks the deal in HubSpot as "Meeting Requested"

-- Conditional interest / objection: Routes to a pre-written, contextually appropriate response template (we wrote 8 objection-handling responses covering their most common objections)
+- Conditional / objection: routes to a pre-written response template (we wrote 8 covering their most common objections)

-- Not interested: Removes from all sequences, adds to suppression list
+- Not interested: pulls from all sequences, adds to suppression list

-- Not the right contact: Queries Apollo for the correct decision-maker title at that company, creates a new task for the SDR to research and re-outreach
+- Not the right contact: queries Apollo for the right decision-maker title at that company and creates a task for the SDR to research and re-outreach

-- Out of office: Pauses all sequences for that contact until 3 days after the return date mentioned in the OOO
+- Out of office: pauses sequences for that contact until 3 days after the return date in the OOO

-Here is the full before/after comparison three months after the system went live:
+The full before/after, three months after the system went live:

 | Metric | Before | After | Change |